 Return to School

-Clearing student to return to school after illness that has caused an absence for 3 or more days is required.
-Note should be submitted to the infirmary by the student in person, before homeroom on the first day back to school.
+Clearing student to return to school after illness that has caused an absence for three or more days is required.
+The doctor's note should be submitted to the infirmary by the student in person, before homeroom on the first day back to school.

 Indicating specific medical instructions and/or restrictions along with date of next follow up.
-Clearance note stating student is cleared “with no restrictions” will be required before student is allowed to return to any activities originally restricted from. i.e PE, sports, dance, etc… Note should be submitted to the infirmary by the student in person, before homeroom on the first day back to school.
+Clearance note stating student is cleared “with no restrictions” will be required before student is allowed to return to any activities originally restricted from. i.e PE, sports, dance, etc. The doctor's note should be submitted to the infirmary by the student in person, before homeroom on the first day back to school.

-All students claiming illness and who arrive later in the day must check in by 12 NOON with a doctor’s note in order to participate in the any extra-curricular activities that day.
-Note should be submitted to the infirmary by the student in person upon arrival.
+All students claiming illness and who arrive later in the day must check in by noon (12 p.m.) with a doctor’s note in order to participate in the any extra-curricular activities that day.
+The note should be submitted to the Infirmary by the student in person upon arrival.

 Long Term Slipper Pass

-Required for medical issue estimated to last longer than 3 days specifying limitations and estimated duration along with follow up date.
+Required for medical issue estimated to last longer than three days specifying limitations and estimated duration along with follow up date.